smgarner229/smgarner229/README.md

 Heyo!
 I'm Scott and currently a PostDoc in theoretical chemistry at Princeton.
 I completed my PhD at UC Berkeley and my undergrad at Ohio State.

 ## My Background
 I'm formally trained as a chemist, but I'm frequently following interests as they ebb and flow.
-Common themes are Quantum Chemistry, The History of Computing, and Design of all forms.
+Common themes are Quantum Chemistry, history told through science, design of all forms,

 ##  My Research
-Read more about my research on the electronic structure of core excitations via [Quantum Monte Carlo](https://doi.org/10.1063/5.0020310) or [Excited State Mean Field Theory](https://doi.org/10.1063/5.0020595). *PS I too hate paywalls*
+I'm primarily interested in excited state chemical dynamics and spectorscopy.
+Follow my latest work on my [Google Scholar](https://scholar.google.com/citations?user=x_tpFp4AAAAJ&hl=en&oi=ao)

 ## I'm Always Looking for...
 - Small projects to deep dive into